chanchan098/Docs/of-spk-x.md

 - `org.jivesoftware.openfire`
   - `XMPPServer.java`
     - The main XMPP server that will load, initialize and start all the server's modules.
+  - `PacketDeliverer.java`
+    - Delivers packets to locally connected streams.
+  - `SessionManager.java`
+    - Manages the sessions associated with an account.
   - handler
     - `IQHandler.java`
       - Check out those `subclasses`